EQAR/deqar-docs/docs/architecture_data_model.md

 DEQAR has two basic workflows for creating and updating provider records:

 1. records on *higher education institutions from most European countries* are created and updated from the ETER/OrgReg databases (available through [Research infrastructure for research and innovation policy studies - RISIS](https://www.risis2.eu/registers-orgreg/) or [European Tertiary Education Register - ETER](https://www.eter-project.com/);
-2. records on *higher education institutions located in countries not covered by ETER/OrgReg* and records on *alternative providers* are created from scratch based on data submitted by an agency.
+2. records on *higher education institutions located in countries not covered by ETER/OrgReg* and records on *other providers* are created from scratch based on data submitted by an agency.

 ### Use of Data from ETER/OrgReg